tweag/cardano-conformance-testing-of-consensus/docs/design.md

 ## Motivation

-The eponymous feature of a consensus protocol is, of course, that it is expected to maintain consensus.
-In our terms, all nodes (subject to the various assumptions on the state of the network and honest majority) will agree on a prefix of the current chain.
-Up to now, this has been achieved in the following ways:

-- Every node in the network is running (close to) the same code.
-- Consensus testing (living inside `io-sim`, a Haskell IO simulator) validates that all (honest) nodes will eventually reach consensus.

-In a world of multiple node implementations, this strategy no longer holds.
-Nodes may be running very different code, and most of it will not be testable under `io-sim`.
+`cardano-node` ships with a large suite of tests verifying its consensus protocol.
+Given the subtlety in the implementation of the consensus protocol, it's desirable that we can leverage this existing test suite to help verify the correctness of alternative node implementations.

+Correctness here is an *extremely important* property---much more so than in most software projects.
 Nodes failing to agree on the correct chain risks an accidental hard fork.
 Should one persist long enough it might potentially be unrecoverable.
-Thus, we need to revisit consensus testing in the context of alternative node implementations.
-This proposal will extract portions of the Consensus tests of the existing node that will be of chief benefit to two groups:

-- Implementors of alternate nodes, giving them a means of validating that they have implemented the consensus protocol stack correctly.
-- The wider Cardano community, in helping to ensure that the network does not end up with an accidental hard fork.
+This document gives a design for a suite of tools, and the necessary infrastructure changes, to expose these existing tests in a form that alternative nodes can use.

+We do not make any assumptions that alternative nodes be written in Haskell, nor that they have access to a QuickCheck-like library.

 ## Context